techlead-shootorder/automation/packages/docs/pages/guide/installation.md

 :::tip

-You can use `user@automatisch.io` email address and `sample` password to login to Automatisch.
+You can use `user@automatisch.io` email address and `sample` password to login to automatisch.
 Please do not forget to change your email and password from the settings page.

 :::